Docker-Daze/itu-minitwit/report/report.md

 ## Current State of the System

-The current state of our system is generally good.
-At all levels of the application, we are observing the results we expect and want.
+The current state of the system is generally good.
+At all levels of the application, the results are as expected.
-The biggest weakness in our application is the lack of testing, which is currently close to zero.
+The biggest weakness in the application is the lack of testing, which is currently close to zero.
-Below is the result of a quality check run by our SonarQube workflow.
+Below is the result of a quality check run by the SonarQube workflow.

 ![Sonar Cube Quality assesment](images/SonarCubeResult.png)